theodoremoreland/MovieIon/README.md

 # Back End
 * Postgres DB of movie titles and IMDB ids
+* Javascript for search bar and modifying HTML to display search results
-* Flask for DB queries and HTML display
+* Javascript calls to Flask for DB queries